piecioshka/presentation-git/README.md

-# presentation-git
+# presentation-git-overview

-Short presentation of GIT.
+Short presentation of Git.